 7. Talk with Them, Not at Them

 The most surefire way to begin a conversation is to talk with someone.
-Instead of sending a very marketing-oriented message that talks at a person and tells them what to do or how to think, offer an idea with an invitation for your audience to contribute their thoughts.
-With open communication between you and your subscribers, you may learning a thing or two about what they want or what would improve their experience.
+Instead of sending a very marketing-oriented message that talks to a person and tell them what to do or how to think, offer an idea with an invitation for your audience to contribute their thoughts.
+With open communication between you and your subscribers, you may learn a thing or two about what they want or what would improve their experience.
 You’ll also build a trusted relationship that will, over time, improve your sender reputation, deliverability and list health.